This post may contain affiliate links. Please read myย privacy policy.

 This Tom Yum soup recipe is easily one of the best soups you can make at home!
 It's spicy, sour, and aromatic, thanks to the combination of lemongrass, galangal, kaffir lime leaves, and chilies.
 Add shrimp and mushrooms to the mix, and you're in for a hot and comforting bowl of Thai goodness!

-Soup is the ultimate comfort food for many people, and Tom Yum ticks the boxes for warmth, flavor, and nutrition.
-It has a unique blend of flavors and textures you just won’t find in any other soup!
+Soup is the ultimate comfort food for many people, and for me, Tom Yum ticks all the boxes for warmth, flavor, and nutrition.
+The combination of bold, spicy flavors and unique textures is something you just won’t find in any other soup!

-If you’re a fan of bold and spicy flavors, then this Thai soup recipe will satisfy those and all your other cravings!
+If you’re a fan of bold and spicy flavors, like I am, this Thai soup recipe will satisfy all your cravings and more!

 Want something heavier in the stomach?
 Save my Thai Shrimp Noodle Soup recipe for next time!